w9jds/firebase-action/README.md

 #### Example

-To authenticate with, and publish to, a registry other than `registry.npmjs.org`:
+To authenticate with Firebase, and deploy to Firebase Hosting:

 ```hcl
 action "Deploy Production Site" {